StillNotWorking/LMS-helper-script/atc/README.md

 -----------------------------------------------

 <sup>1</sup> For troubleshoting the program can be started manually with the `-v` argument for verbose output.
 Ensure that the service is stopped before manual execution, — like this: `sudo systemctl stop atc`

+<sup>2</sup> Less Loss: Minimise the number of bits used to quantize volume control coefficients so that information loss is minimized at truncation stage.
+In other words, it trades volume control coefficients precision against information loss minimization - https://www.processing-leedh.com/copie-de-presentation
+  This version will snap volume setting to nearest value from an array of coefficients that should3 not lose precision when truncated to 24-bit.
+Resolution are 32 steps for each 6dB change with varying step length4.
+  SoX was used to test bit depth `sox -v [coeff] [file] -n stats`
+  Note: If CamillaDSP are configured to do any filter processing there most likely will take place calculation that end in truncating loss anyway.